flipcoder/gridtop-old/README.md

     - I want more than just two directions of motion:
       We will start with the following vim-like motions for grid switching: h, j, k, l, $, ^, G, and gg
+- Toggling window decorations (once I switch to libwnck)
+- Window animations/easing (once I have the daemon in place + libwnck)
+    - Already have the code for this.
+I will be adding it soon.

 - Development plans
     - I'll be switching to libwnck (instead of wmctrl+xprop calls) soon.